eth4n22/tp/docs/DeveloperGuide.md

    - UI prints the response

 #### Execution Flow
-Given below is an example usage scenario and how the list mechanism behaves at each step
+Given below is an example usage scenario and how the list mechanism behaves at each step:

-Assuming the initial state of the library is that there's one book titled Book1 by AuthorA
+Assuming the initial state of the library is that there's one book titled Book1 by AuthorA.

 Step 1.
-The user types in the string input `list` to list all books in the catalogue
+The user types in the string input `list` to list all books in the catalogue.

 Step 2.
 The Parser class parses the input and creates a ListCommand.

 Step 3.
-The execute method in this command class calls library's `listBooks()` method
+The execute method in this command class calls library's `listBooks()` method.

-Step 4. library calls upon catalogueManager's `listBooks()` method, stores the response
+Step 4. library calls upon catalogueManager's `listBooks()` method, stores the response.

 Step 5.
-The response is returned to the command class and printed out
+The response is returned to the command class and printed out.

 ### List Members with Overdue Books Feature